pyodide/pyodide/docs/development/new-packages.md

 Lastly, a `packages.json` file is output containing the dependency tree of all packages, so {any}`pyodide.loadPackage` can load a package's dependencies automatically.

+#### Partial Rebuilds

+By default, each time you run `buildpkg`, `pyodide-build` will delete the entire source directory and replace it with a fresh copy from the download url.
+This is to ensure build repeatability.
+For debugging purposes, this is likely to be undesirable.
+If you want to try out a modified source tree, you can pass the flag `--continue` and `buildpkg` will try to build from the existing source tree.
+This can cause various issues, but if it works it is much more convenient.

+Using the `--continue` flag, you can modify the sources in tree to fix the build, then when it works, copy the modified sources into your checked out copy of the package source repository and use `git format-patch` to generate the patch.

+For very complicated builds, we also have a mechanism for repeating from the replay stage of the build.
+If the build is failing during the replay stage, you will see lines like `[line 766 of 1156]` labeling which command is being replayed. `--continue=replay` will start over from the begining of the replay stage, `--continue=replay:766` will start from step 766 of the replay stage.

 ## C library dependencies